livingpatterns/livingpatterns-website/content/authors/chase_malone/_index.md

 ---
 # Display name
-title: Jacob Gendelman
+title: Chase Malone

 # Username (this should match the folder name)
 authors:
-- jacob_gendelman
+- chase_malone

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Assistant / Lab Manager
+role: Undergraduate Researcher

 # Organizations/Affiliations
 organizations: